helmedeiros/bre-go/docs/architecture/decisions/0022-context-propagation.md

 ## Status

-Proposed — target release `v0.2.0`.
-Transitions to **Accepted** in the commit that lands the implementation.
-This will be the first breaking change to the engine port since ADR-0003 declared it, and the first minor-version bump under ADR-0021's SemVer policy.
+Accepted — landed in v0.2.0.
+First breaking change to the engine port since ADR-0003 declared it, and the first minor-version bump under ADR-0021's SemVer policy.

 ## Context